Nanogest Android Java API

 public void stop();

 Stop gesture recognition.
-If isRunning()
+If isRunning() returns false, the call

 is ignored.

-Must be called in your activity's Activity.onPause()
+Must be called in your activity's Activity.onPause(), or

 earlier.